The-OpenROAD-Project/OpenLane/docs/source/openram.rst

     "VERILOG_FILES_BLACKBOX": "dir::sky130_sram_1kbyte_1rw1r_32x256_8.bb.v",

 In the future ``liberty`` with proper power/ground pins support will be added, so the creation of blackbox is no longer required.
-See `issue 1273 <https://github.com/The-OpenROAD-Project/OpenLane/issues/1273>`.
+See `issue 1273 <https://github.com/The-OpenROAD-Project/OpenLane/issues/1273>`_.

 It is also users responsibility to avoid name collisions between the blackbox macro blocks.
 If two blackbox modules with the same module name, but different set of parameters exist, then it is possible to get RTL behavor missmatch without any warning.
-See `issue 1291 <https://github.com/The-OpenROAD-Project/OpenLane/issues/1291>`.
+See `issue 1291 <https://github.com/The-OpenROAD-Project/OpenLane/issues/1291`_.

 Create the Verilog files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. todo:: Add link to verilog literal
 .. todo:: Create the verilog file

 Connect the Layout pins